Ferhan Hasani: Second return to Shkëndija

 On 6 January 2022, he returned to Shkëndija once again.

+FC Helsingør

+On 2 June 2023, Hassani joined Danish 1st Division side FC Helsingør on a two-year contract After the club was relegated to the 2024-25 Danish 2nd Division, it was announced in August 2024 that Hasani had left the club.

 International career

 Hasani made his full international debut on 22 December 2010 against China in a friendly match.
 At the end of the football season, Hasani was called up to the Macedonian squad for the upcoming fixture with Ireland for the UEFA Euro 2012 qualifiers.
 He came on as a substitute in the tenth minute and Macedonia went on to lose 0–2 to Ireland.
 With Macedonia effectively out of the qualifications of the UEFA Euro 2012, Hasani was called to play for the Under-21s team against Serbia for the UEFA European Under-21 Football Championship qualifiers.
 Hasani was crucial as he scored for Macedonia, resulting in a 1–1 draw.

 On 29 February 2012, Hasani scored his first goal in an away friendly against Luxembourg as Macedonia suffered a 1–2 defeat.